 From the master:

 <cloud-token> is found in the settings dialog on Weave Cloud.
+The above command may also be cut and pasted from the setup screens in Weave Cloud.

 If you mistyped or copied and pasted the command incorrectly, you can remove the DaemonSet with: